Sajina19/Increasing-Productivity-2.0/March 1- 31/March 1 -31.md

 >**Tasks**
 - ☑ [Typing-->](keybr.com)
 - ☑ Solved daily workout in elevate
-- ☑ Solved daily workout in Lumosity
+- ☑ Played daily workout in Lumosity

 ## March 2 ##
 March 2 - Went for a function